stuhamz/SocialConnect/README.md

 MIT License - see LICENSE file for details

-## 📧 Contact

-For support or inquiries: support@abbasiconnect.com

 ---

-Built with ❤️ for the Abbasi community
+Built with ❤️ for the community